Dental Visits While You Are Pregnant

-Visiting your dentist while you are pregnant is important for you and your baby.
+Visiting your dentist during your pregnancy is important for you and your baby.

 Your dentist can assess your oral health and determine how frequently you need to be seen during your pregnancy in order to maintain excellent oral health.
-Dental experts recommend seeking diagnostic and preventive care throughout pregnancy, but limiting elective dental care to after the first trimester of pregnancy.
+Dental experts recommend seeking diagnostic and preventive care throughout pregnancy, but limiting elective dental care after the first trimester.

 Dental Health Habits

-To prevent oral health problems, good dental habits are important during pregnancy.
+To prevent oral health problems during pregnancy, good dental habits are important.

-- Visit your dentist for a checkup if you are planning to become pregnant or as soon as you find out you are pregnant.
-Be sure to tell your dentist if you are pregnant, so that your dentist is aware of your pregnancy before providing treatment or using any medications or X-rays.
+• Visit your dentist for a checkup if you are planning to become pregnant or as soon as you find out you are pregnant.
+Be sure to tell your dentist if you are pregnant, so that your dentist is aware before taking X-rays, providing treatment or prescribing any medications.

-- Tell your dentist about changes in your medical history and about any medications you are taking, and talk to your dentist or physician if you are having oral or general health problems.
+• Tell your dentist about changes in your medical history and about any medications you are taking.
+Talk to your dentist or physician if you are having oral or general health problems.

-- Have healthy nutrition; eat a balanced diet and limit in-between meal snacks of high sugar-containing foods.
-Drink water instead of soda or sugary drinks.
+• Get good nutrition.
+Eat a balanced diet and limit between-meal snacks and sugary foods.
+Choose water instead of soda or sugary drinks.

-- Do not use tobacco products in any form.
+• Do not use e-cigarettes or tobacco products in any form.

 Calcium and Your Teeth